Find answers to your plugin questions

 You can’t use the plugin on your homepage or on a category page, since recommendations are retrieved for individual posts, rather than for multiple posts at once, so the module can only be displayed on the posts themselves.
 However, you can use our JS snippet to display your most popular posts on your homepage.

-You can add tracking parameters to your module by going to your WP admin > Bibblio > Modules > Module Settings > Add new tracking parameter.
+To see Bibblio appear in your own analytics platform (for example Google Analytics), you can add tracking parameters to your module by going to your WP admin > Bibblio > Modules > Module Settings > Add new tracking parameter.